 Click that, and you’ll be taken to a screen where you can select which Pace Partner you’d like to join:

 Then just click “Run/Ride with X” from the Home Screen to be taken into the game and placed near the Pace Partner.
 The game will give you a little burst of speed to make sure you don’t get dropped right away, but it’s best to be pedaling/running before you’re dropped in the world, so you’re already up to speed!

 Drops Multiplier Game

 The Drops Multiplier game was created to encourage riders to stay close to the Pace Partners.
 It provides a bit of a challenge to help us engage and learn how to manage our position in the virtual peloton – a useful skill for races and group rides.
 And of course, we all like more Drops, so we can fill our virtual garages with more bikes and wheels!

 The big idea here is: stay close enough to the Pace Partner and your Drops Multiplier will increase.
 It takes 5 minutes to fill each stage, so after 5 minutes of riding close enough to a Pace Partner your multiplier will go from x1.0 to x1.2 (this means you’re earning Drops 20% faster than before.)
-5 more minutes and it will go to x1.4, then x1.6, then x1.8, until you hit 2.0.
+5 more minutes and it will go to x1.4, then x1.6, then x1.8, then x2.0, then 2.5.

 (Note that the Drops Multiplier game could be tweaked by Zwift at any time, so times and multipliers may vary from what is written above.)